St. Charles Streetcar Line: History

 In 1900, the St. Charles and Tulane streetcar lines were extended on Carrollton Avenue and connected together, resulting in a two-way belt line.
 Cars signed St. Charles left Canal Street on Baronne Street to Howard Avenue to St. Charles Avenue, thence all the way to Carrollton and out that avenue, returning to the central business district on Tulane Avenue.
 Streetcars leaving Canal Street on Tulane Avenue were signed Tulane, operating out to Carrollton Avenue, then turning riverward to St. Charles Avenue, passing Lee Circle to Howard Avenue, and finally down Baronne (later Carondelet) to Canal Street.

 In 1922 the New Orleans & Carrollton Rail Road was merged into New Orleans Public Service Incorporated (NOPSI), which consolidated the city's various streetcar lines and electrical production.

-900 Series streetcar running on the St. Charles line.
+900 series streetcar running on the line.

 In 1950, plans were made to fill in the New Basin Canal, which the Belt Lines crossed on a bridge on Carrollton Avenue.
 The right of way was to be used for the Pontchartrain Expressway, and Carrollton Avenue traffic was to use an underpass.
 Rather than rebuild tracks in the underpass, the Tulane and St. Charles lines were separated, and Tulane Avenue was converted to a trolley coach line.
 During construction, the St. Charles line continued to operate (in both directions) all the way on Carrollton Avenue from St. Charles Avenue to the underpass construction site at Dixon Street.
 Once the underpass was completed, the St. Charles streetcar line was cut back to Claiborne Avenue, as it operates at present, and the Tulane trolley coach line took over the part of Carrollton Avenue between Tulane Avenue and Claiborne.

-Typical car stop signage along the line.

 In 1972 automatic fareboxes were introduced, and the job of a separate conductor was eliminated from the streetcars.
 The line still has one of the Ford, Bacon & Davis 1894 vintage cars in running condition.
 Although it is not used for passenger service, it stays busy with work operations such as track sanding.
 The rest of the line's cars date from 1923–24.